We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 For more information, please read our cookie policy.

 An Airspace Infringement (AI) is the unauthorised entry of an aircraft into notified airspace.
-Around 1,200 are reported to us each year from most parts of the UK by Air Navigation Service Providers (ANSP) through the MOR (Mandatory Occurrence Report) process.
+This includes controlled airspace, prohibited and restricted airspace, active special use airspace, aerodrome traffic zones, radio mandatory zones and transponder mandatory zones.
+Around 1,100 airspace infringements are reported to us each year from the UK and other parts of Europe by Air Navigation Service Providers (ANSP) through the MOR (Mandatory Occurrence Report) process.

-UK airspace can be complex, and many factors can contribute to an individual infringement.
-But every infringement has the potential to cause a significant safety risk.
-So it is important that all infringements are reported and subject to the same process, regardless of the apparent immediate effect.
-A pilot, for example, may not be aware of the knock-on effect an infringement may have to air traffic control or other aircraft.
+UK airspace can be complex, and many factors can contribute to an individual infringement, but every infringement has the potential to cause a significant safety risk.
+It is, therefore, important that all infringements are reported and subject to the same process, regardless of the apparent immediate effect.
+A pilot, for example, may not be aware of the knock-on effect an infringement may have to air traffic control, other aircraft or the wider airspace and airport operations.

 Reporting